Highway systems by country: Spain

-The second expressway to be declared open in Sri Lanka was the Colombo–Katunayake Expressway (E03) that was opened to the public in October 2013, which also connects Sri Lanka's premier international airport, Bandaranaike International Airport, with capital Colombo.

-Colombo Outer Circular Expressway (E02), which is currently under construction, is designed to link the major expressways connected to Sri Lanka's commercial hub, Colombo, bypassing the traffic within the city limits.

 Sweden

 The first freeway in Sweden was built between the cities of Malmö and Lund in the Skåne County in southern Sweden.
 Swedish roads are divided into three classes; motorväg, which is a 4–8 lane motorway with a speed limit of 110–120 km/h, riksväg, which is a state highway with 2–4 lanes and a speed limit of 70–100 km/h, and länsväg, which is a "county route" with two lanes and a 70–90 km/h speed limit.
 The authority responsible for the roads in Sweden is the Swedish Transport Administration (Trafikverket).

 Switzerland

 The term Autobahn (German)/Autoroute (French)/Autostrada (Italian) is used for normal highways where there is a central physical structure separating two different directional carriageways.
 This is often translated into English as motorways.

 In express routes where there is no central physical structure separating two different directional carriageways but crossings are still motorway-like otherwise, and traffic lights are not present, the road is instead called an Autostrasse/Semi-autoroute/Semi-autostrada, usually translated into English as expressway.
 They often have a lower speed limit than motorways.